Our use of Cookies

 Can applications be entered in advance of the inspection?

-Applications may only be entered on to eDomero after the inspection has taken place by the PR or an Authorised Person.
+Applications may only be entered on to PHES after the inspection has taken place by the Authorised Person.

-A completed application for PHEATS, submitted on eDomero is confirmation by the authorised person(s) that the commodities that have passed the inspection and so cannot be entered in advance.
+A completed export application via PHEATS, submitted on PHES is confirmation by the authorised person(s) that the commodities that have passed the inspection and so cannot be entered in advance.

 How should the PR or Authorised Person(s) record the inspections?